 Eligible small businesses can claim the credit when they file their income taxes, as a general business credit against taxes otherwise owed.
 If businesses do not have sufficient tax liability to fully utilize the credit, it may be carried back one year and forward 20 years.
 For nonprofits, which do not use general business credits, the credit is refundable, up to the amount of the income tax withheld and Medicare tax (employer and employee share).
-The IRS will provide further information on how nonprofits can claim the credit.
+The IRS announced that it will issue a new form that both small for-profits and small nonprofits can use to calculate the credit and a separate form for nonprofits to use to claim the credit.5 http://www2.census.gov/econ/sbo/02/womencharts.pdf